Faculty 2025

 Mr. Bilger has appeared with the Chamber Music Society of Lincoln Center, with which he recorded Bach’s Second Brandenburg Concerto.
 Other chamber music appearances include Chamber Music Northwest, the New York Trumpet Ensemble, Saint Luke’s Chamber Ensemble, as well as guest appearances with the Canadian Brass and the Empire Brass.
 He also released a recording of electro-acoustic music for trumpet and synthesizers with composer Meg Bowles.

 David Bilger holds a Master of Music degree from the Juilliard School of Music and a Bachelor of Music degree from the University of Illinois.
+He is a Yamaha Performing Artist.

 • A native of Chicago and graduate of Juilliard (BM, MM), Edward Carroll (b.
 1953) is a trumpeter, conductor, and teacher of international stature.
 He serves as Professor of Trumpet and Coordinator of Brass Studies at the California Institute of the Arts (CalArts), Professor at the Bard Conservatory of Music, and as a Senior Lecturer at Dartmouth College.
 Previous appointments include Associate Professor at McGill University’s Schulich School of Music in 2007 — 2011 (assuming the role of brass area chair in 2009), the International Chair of Brass Studies at London’s Royal Academy of Music and Professor of Trumpet at the Rotterdam (NL) Conservatory.
 Edward Carroll is the Director of the Center for Advanced Musical Studies at Chosen Vale, and was responsible for the music programming of the California State Summer School of the Arts from 2006-2008.
 He also chaired the commissioning committee of the International Trumpet Guild (ITG) from 2005 — 2011.